ScriptCheck Implementation

 • Pharmacy team members can be given their own ProScript Connect login credentials.

-• RBAC can be used to limit access to the Clinical Check screen to pharmacists only.
+• Each user can have a specific Role Profile assigned to their user profile, depending on their job role.
+This can be used to limit access to the Clinical Check screen to pharmacists only.
 This ensures the clinical check can only be done by a pharmacist.

 Managing your scripts